-Shrimp is safe to eat during pregnancy and can provide beneficial nutrients as part of a healthy diet.
+Shrimp is safe to eat during pregnancy.
 However, it should be well cooked to at least 145ºF (about 62.78ºC) to reduce the risk of food poisoning.

 Doctors may recommend that people avoid eating some fish and seafood during pregnancy to protect themselves and the fetus from mercury exposure and food poisoning.
 However, eating some types of fish and seafood, such as shrimp, during pregnancy can be beneficial.